redis/redis-doc/commands/sort.md

     SORT mylist DESC

-When `mylist` contains string values and you want to sort them lexographically, use the `!ALPHA` modifier:
+When `mylist` contains string values and you want to sort them lexicographically, use the `!ALPHA` modifier:

     SORT mylist ALPHA